marcpt98/Plataformer-2D/README.md

 - F2: Charge level 2 from the begining

-- F2: Charge current level from the begining
+- F3: Charge current level from the begining

 - F5: Save your current position

 - F6: Load your past position

+- F8: Show all UI debug

-- F9: Show all colliders
+- F9: Show all colliders and pathfinding

 - F10: God mode (player without collisions and can fly)